Doug Mientkiewicz

 Douglas Andrew Mientkiewicz (/mɪntˈkeɪvɪtʃ/ mint-KAY-vitch; born June 19, 1974) is an American former professional baseball player and manager.
 He played in Major League Baseball as a first baseman from 1998 to 2009, most prominently as a member of the Minnesota Twins where he was a Gold Glove Award winner.
-Mientkiewicz was also a member of the 2004 World Series winning Boston Red Sox team.
-He is one of five players to win both an Olympic gold medal and a World Series championship.
+He was also a member of the 2004 World Series winning Boston Red Sox team.
+He is one of six players to win both an Olympic gold medal and a World Series championship.

 After his playing career, Mientkiewicz briefly worked as a television sports analyst before serving as a minor league manager in the Los Angeles Dodgers and Detroit Tigers organizations.

-High school
+Amateur career

 Mientkiewicz attended Westminster Christian School in Palmetto Bay, Florida, where he was a teammate of Alex Rodriguez and Dan Perkins.
 Mientkiewicz had a batting cage in his backyard which his high school teammates would use as they pleased.
-He also played tight end while Rodriguez played quarterback on the school's football team.
-Upon graduation, he was drafted by the Toronto Blue Jays in the 12th round of the 1992 Major League Baseball Draft, but chose instead to play at Florida State University.

-College career
+He and Rodriguez were on the WCS basketball team.
+Mientkiewicz also was a tight end on the football team while Rodriguez was a quarterback.

-In his third season with the Seminoles, Mientkiewicz led the team with a .371 batting average, 19 home runs and 80 runs batted in.
-Florida State earned their first Atlantic Coast Conference Championship, and Mientkiewicz was named ACC Atlantic I Regional Most Valuable Player.
-After the season, Mientkiewicz was drafted by the Minnesota Twins in the fifth round of the 1995 Major League Baseball Draft.
-Mientkiewicz was elected to the Florida State University Athletics Hall of Fame in 2005.
+After Mientkiewicz graduated from high school, the Toronto Blue Jay selected him in the 12th round of the 1992 Major League Baseball Draft, but he chose instead to attend Florida State University in Tallahassee to play college baseball for the Florida State Seminoles.
+In his third season with the Seminoles, he led the team with a .371 batting average, 19 home runs, and 80 runs batted in (RBIs).
+Florida State won their first Atlantic Coast Conference Championship, and Mientkiewicz was named Atlantic Coast Conference Atlantic I Regional Most Valuable Player.
+After the season, he was drafted by the Minnesota Twins in the fifth round of the 1995 Major League Baseball Draft.
+He was elected to the Florida State University Athletics Hall of Fame in 2005.